VictorH04/VictorH04/README.md

 ## I'm a Developer, Student and music fanatic.

 - 🔭 I launched my Portfolio! [victorhristov.com][website]
-- 🌱 I’m currently advancing in NodeJS, Vue and React
+- 🌱 I’m currently advancing in React, API's and Express
-- 👯 I’m looking to dive deeper into Databases, API's and NodeJS
+- 👯 I’m looking to dive deeper into Databases, API's and Express
 - 🥅 2021 Goals: Get better at FullStack
 - ⚡ Fun fact: I'm a fragrance collector & love bonsai 🤩